About

 Before NetCivic, there was a town that doesn't exist.

 Hobart, Ohio is fictional.
 The infrastructure isn't.
 We built a municipal website, public records, a utilities commission, a volunteer fire department page, a community radio station, an animal control office.
-An entire system.
-Fifteen-plus sites that look and act like they belong to a real place.
+An entire system. twenty-plus sites that look and act like they belong to a real place.

 After a while we started asking why actual small towns don't have anything like this.
 It's not a technology problem.
 Somebody just has to care enough to do it.